 I am also active in electoral politics, having played a critical role in the elections of the first Muslim elected to the US Congress, Keith Ellison, as well as the first Latina elected to the Minnesota State Senate.
 I am a regular political commentator on public broadcasting’s political talk show “Almanac” as well as ABC’s local affiliate Sunday morning show, “At Issue” and an occasional contributor to Fox 9 News.
+I have also been an occasional panelist on Minnesota Public Radio’s “The Daily Circuit.”
 In 2011, I was appointed by Governor Mark Dayton to serve on the Minnesota Legislature’s Sunset Advisory Commission, and in 2012 I was elected by the Democratic Farmer Labor Party to serve a four-year term representing Minnesota on the Democratic National Committee.

 In what now seems like a past life, I was previously a historian and anthropologist, teaching courses in Latin American History, Comparative Colonial Cultures, and Globalization at Carleton and Macalester Colleges.
 I was a Fulbright Scholar back when my ambition was to be an academic, and I have a Bachelor’s Degree in History from Yale University.
 I live on the West Side of St. Paul with my partner and best friend John, our dog Diego and cats Nacho, Stevie, and Raheem.